VeriSphereVSP/docs/whitepaper.md

 ### 7.4 Adversarial

 The protocol is designed for adversarial participants.
 There is no assumption of good faith.
 Economic incentives align with truthful behavior: being right is profitable; being wrong is costly.
+The credibility gate (Section 4.2.1) ensures that discredited claims cannot be weaponized through the evidence graph.
 The protocol does not enforce truth — it creates conditions under which truth is economically favored.

 ---